rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 [Medaka](https://github.com/nanoporetech/medaka) is Oxford Nanopore's polishing tool, and it seems to work very well for cleaning up a Nanopore-only assembly.
 Conveniently, it operates on FASTQ reads and so does not require raw data.
 It's also pretty fast!

 If you did a Trycycler assembly, you can do Medaka polishing on a per-replicon basis (because Trycycler sorts reads by replicon).
-Read more about that on the [[Polishing after Trycycler]] page.
+Read more about that on the [Polishing page of the Trycycler wiki](https://github.com/rrwick/Trycycler/wiki/Polishing-after-Trycycler).
 If you didn't run Trycycler, you can run it on your entire assembly like this:
 ```bash
 medaka_consensus -i long.fastq.gz -d input_assembly.fasta -o medaka -m r941_min_high_g360
 ```